Subject · Religious Studies

 GCSE Religious Studies

-AQA's Specification A (most common) studies two religions in depth — typically Christianity plus one of Islam, Judaism, Hinduism, Buddhism, or Sikhism.
-Topics include: beliefs and teachings (the nature of God, key practices, sources of authority), and thematic ethical questions (relationships and families, religion and life, religion peace and conflict, religion crime and punishment, religion human rights and social justice).
+AQA's Specification A (the most common) studies two religions in depth, typically Christianity plus one of Islam, Judaism, Hinduism, Buddhism, or Sikhism.
+Topics include beliefs and teachings (the nature of God, key practices, sources of authority) and thematic ethical questions (relationships and families; religion and life; religion, peace and conflict; religion, crime and punishment; religion, human rights and social justice).

 Two papers, both essay-format with 12-mark evaluative questions as the highest-mark items.
 Students need to present religious teachings accurately, apply them to ethical questions, and engage with non-religious viewpoints.